RosettaCommons/documentation/application_documentation/utilities/constel.md

-#constel: "Constellations" of atoms from spatially contiguous residues
+#constel: "Constellations" of atoms from large-to-small mutations of spatially contiguous residues
 Metadata
 ========